Table of Contents

 Definition / general

-- Term monoclonal gammopathy of undetermined significance (MGUS) was introduced in 1978 by Robert Kyle to describe the benign asymptomatic patients having an M protein that may progress to other malignancies
+- The term monoclonal gammopathy of undetermined significance (MGUS) was introduced in 1978 by Robert Kyle to describe benign asymptomatic patients having an M protein that may progress to other malignancies

-- By definition, no evidence of multiple myeloma, other B cell lymphoproliferative disorder or other disease known to produce an M protein
+- By definition, no evidence of multiple myeloma, other B cell lymphoproliferative disorders or other diseases known to produce M protein

 - 2 distinct types of MGUS: non-IgM MGUS (the focus of this topic) and IgM MGUS